alisaifee/limits/README.rst

-**limits** is a python library for rate limiting via multiple strategies with commonly used storage backends (Redis, Memcached, MongoDB & Etcd).
+**limits** is a python library for rate limiting via multiple strategies with commonly used storage backends (Redis, Memcached & MongoDB).

 The library provides identical APIs for use in sync and `async <https://limits.readthedocs.io/en/stable/async.html>`_ codebases.